SimoneMic/MoGe/README.md

 MoGe is a powerful model for recovering 3D geometry from monocular open-domain images, including metric point maps, metric depth maps, normal maps and camera FOV. ***Check our websites ([MoGe-1](https://wangrc.site/MoGePage), [MoGe-2](https://wangrc.site/MoGe2Page)) for videos and interactive results!***

+## Runtime Instructions with YARP
+In `moge/scripts/Readme.md` you can find the instructions on how to convert an RGB lerobot dataset with depth and how to have a YARP module that converts an RGB image to depth using MoGe.

 ## 📖 Publications

 ### MoGe-2: Accurate Monocular Geometry with Metric Scale and Sharp Details